coreboot/coreboot/Documentation/mainboard/framework/marigold.md

 ## Support Status

 This port is currently not officially supported by Framework.
-It is a proof of concept for internal evaluation of the technical feasability of coreboot at Framework.
+It is a proof of concept for internal evaluation of the technical feasibility of coreboot at Framework.

 All mainboards sold to customers ship with BootGuard enabled.
 While it is